decretist/ICMCL17/proceedings/ICMCL17.markdown

-The results of my initial experiments with the Classical Language Toolkit (CLTK), built on top of the Python Natural Language Toolkit (NLTK) and the best lemmatization tool available at the time, were not encouraging.[^5] The first- and second-recension *dicta* -- 56,713 and 14,255 words respectively -- might reasonably be expected to include a few hundred unique lemmas, but CLTK reported many thousands (over four thousand just for the first-recension *dicta*), the overwhelming majority of which were false positives.[^6] Lemmatization was not ready for my purposes, and that remained the case for many years, from around 2014 through around 2020.
+The results of my initial experiments with the Classical Language Toolkit (CLTK), built on top of the Python Natural Language Toolkit (NLTK) and the best lemmatization tool available at the time, were not encouraging.[^5] The first- and second-recension *dicta* might reasonably be expected to include a few hundred unique lemmas, but CLTK reported many thousands (over four thousand just for the first-recension *dicta*), the overwhelming majority of which were false positives.[^6] Lemmatization was not ready for my purposes, and that remained the case for many years, from around 2014 through around 2020.

 In early 2021, Mike Kestemont made me aware of the PIE lemmatizer.
 Kestemont is a researcher at the University of Antwerp specializing in